Zugidor/TCD-Algos-2021/Progress.md

 - Part 2 of the project has been completed by `danieli1245`.

+- Final additions to Part 4 to cover all error handlig have been added by `Zugidor`.

+- Part 3 of the design document has been completed by `saisankp`

 - Final additions to the code have been added by `Zugidor` and `saisankp`.

 [AcademicCalendar]: https://www.tcd.ie/calendar/academic-year-structure/academic-year-structure.pdf